Project History

 Conservation Value

 The Pere Marquette River is a special place.
 It has been designated by the state as a Natural River and a Blue-Ribbon Trout Stream and federally designated as a National Wild and Scenic River.
 There are no dams on the main branch of the river, making it the only free-flowing river in the entire Lake Michigan watershed.
 With tributaries included, there are over 300 miles of stream.
-The watershed is home to many species of mammals, birds, fish, and other wildlife, including the endangered Karner blue butterfly.

 The Land Conservancy has been extensively involved with efforts to protect the Pere Marquette upstream of Pere Marquette Conservation Park, and to date has protected over 4,400 acres with 31 miles of frontage in the watershed.
 The acquisition of the river mouth site by Pere Marquette Township from Dow, Inc. has now provided the path to ensuring protection of the lower portion of the river.